AYLIEN/pipeline-challenge/README.md

 4. Acknowledge successfully processed messages

 There is no "strict" validation of your transformed messages, we mostly care about how you will integrate such transformation into your code.

+Please note that we expect a streaming pipeline that can run indefinitely and process as many requests as possible in fixed units of time.

 # Tools